jyc/markd/README.md

 Install dependencies:

 ```
-brew install cmark entr ucspi-tcp
+brew install cmark-gfm entr ucspi-tcp
 ```

-- `cmark` is used for rendering Markdown.
+- `cmark-gfm` is used for rendering Markdown. `cmark-gfm` is GitHub's fork of `cmark`, which I use for extensions like tables.
+It would be easy to swap it out for `cmark` or even Pandoc.
 - `entr` is used to watch files for changes.
 - `ucspi-tcp` is used to serve the HTML and the [server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) endpoint that is used for live-reloading.
 I wanted to just use `netcat`, but it